-It's a very common condition that can lead to serious complications, and many of those who have it may not even know it.
-Atrial fibrillation is a rhythm disorder of the heart characterized by extra heartbeats in the upper chambers of the heart.
-It is the most common cardiac rhythm disorder.
+Atrial fibrillation is a very common condition that can lead to serious complications, and many of those who have it may not even know it.
+It's a rhythm disorder of the heart characterized by extra heartbeats in the upper chambers of the heart.
+Atrial fibrillation is the most common cardiac rhythm disorder.

-"Atrial fibrillation is more common as you get older," says John Ryan, MD, a cardiologist with Ï㽶ÊÓƵ of Utah Health.
-"Over the age of 70, about 10 percent of people could have it."
+"Atrial fibrillation is more common as you get older," says John Ryan, MD, a cardiologist at Ï㽶ÊÓƵ of Utah Health.
+"Over the age of 70, about 10% of people could have it."

 While many people may have atrial fibrillation, few may be aware of it.
 Here's why: